 API: InsightIDR can interact with leading cloud apps and IaaS to collect authentication and admin behavior to expose risky actions and compromised accounts.

 InsightIDR operates on a continuous deployment model.
 We understand it is absolutely critical that we do not introduce noisy detections, and that we prioritize up-time and builds to ensure quality in feature rollout models.

 Here are a few tenets of our methodology that ensure availability and quality:

 When you partner with Rapid7, a key advantage is our wide range of domain knowledge and deep security expertise.
 We use the mantra, “Collect the data once, use it hundreds of times.”
-That’s why our one Insight Agent is used across our portfolio, and why so many of our customers continue to leverage the Insight cloud: outcome-focused solutions, extensible integrations, and support for your modern network and security stack.
+That’s why our one Insight Agent is used across our portfolio, and why so many of our customers continue to leverage the Insight Platform: outcome-focused solutions, extensible integrations, and support for your modern network and security stack.

 InsightIDR is priced by total number of assets in your organization.
 This is in deliberate contrast to data volume, events per second, or any other “consumption-based” pricing model.
 Organizations are often challenged with rising data costs (overages) and exponentially huge upsells over time.
 With InsightIDR, you get a transparent model that allows for consistent budgeting and no surprises.
 You aren’t forced to choose between ingesting different types of security data due to prohibitive costs.

 With the standard InsightIDR subscription, any ingested logs are stored and available for search, visualization, and investigations for one year.
 This data retention time is entirely flexible: your subscription can be tailored to exactly meet your business and compliance needs.
 As you expand with InsightIDR, you don’t need to worry about scaling infrastructure, versions, or patches.
 See our pricing page for further details here.